Project Materials

 Educational system in Nigeria over the years has faced a lot of problems including lack of needed human and material resources.
 Inadequacy in this area has lowered educational standard in the country.
 For successful Implementation of the Universal Basic Education (UBE), the Education sector must make sure it manages its financial, physical and material resources properly.

-This study is designed to appraise the Universal Basic Education in Toto Government Area of Nasarawa State.
+This study is designed to appraise the Universal Basic Education in Toto Local Government Area of Nasarawa State.

 1.3 Purpose of the Study